 - Guidance for parents in educational matters for their children

-- Two Learning Centers, one located in the heart of Skid Row and the other in South Los Angeles
+- A Learning Center located in the heart of Skid Row

 - Tutoring in six major counties in Southern California: Los Angeles, Orange, San Bernardino, Riverside, Santa Barbara and Ventura